AdityaGirdhar/Calorie-Tracker/README.md

 It's slightly ambiguous as to whether a manager can CRUD another manager or not, but for the purpose of this project I have assumed they can't.

 2 .
 Once a user has logged in, should access to the login page be blocked?
 While it makes sense from a UX perspective, here I decided to override the current session and log the new user in, in case a session was already active when a request was sent to `/login`.

+3 .
+Should a user be allowed to delete their own account?
+For the purposes of this project, I assumed all users and managers (but not the super user with username 'admin') can delete their own accounts.

 ## Citations and References
 Here is a (non-exhaustive) list of online resources I referred to while working on this project.